oobabooga/text-generation-webui/RWKV-model.md

 #### 2. Download the tokenizer

+[20B_tokenizer.json](https://raw.githubusercontent.com/BlinkDL/ChatRWKV/main/v2/20B_tokenizer.json)

-And also put it directly in the `models` folder.
+Also put it directly in the `models` folder.
 Make sure to not rename it.
 It should be called `20B_tokenizer.json`.

-[20B_tokenizer.json](https://raw.githubusercontent.com/BlinkDL/ChatRWKV/main/v2/20B_tokenizer.json)

 #### 3. Launch the web UI

-As you would with any other model, for instance with
+As you would with any other model, for instance, with

 ```
 python server.py --listen  --no-stream --model RWKV-4-Pile-169M-20220807-8023.pth